Qunke/Exercise_C-/README.md

 # Exercise_C_Plus_Plus
 The cpps of Learning c++

-There include of somme source code of my stduy in C++.
+There are somme source code of my stduy in C++.